 Under the South 344th Street Alternative, nonmotorized volumes would increase similarly to the No-Build Alternative.
 Pedestrian and bicycle facilities would generally be developed in a manner comparable to the No-Build Alternative.
 However, the alternative would eliminate the greenway between S 336th Street and S 344th Street.
 The South 344th Street Alternative would also close portions of 18th Place S and S 341st Place, effectively eliminating much of the existing street grid network in the southern part of the study area.
 Pedestrians and cyclists could continue to travel on the existing sidewalks on S 336th Street between SR 99 and S 344th Street.

 Right-of-way improvements, which may include the development of new pedestrian and/or bicycle facilities, are planned for the South 344th Street Alternative.
 These areas include S 341st Place and S 344th Street from SR 99 to the programmed site area boundary and 18th Place S from S 340th Street to S 341st Place.
-In addition, Sound Transit would evaluate options for replacing the function of the greenway between S 336th Street and S 344th Street.

 Development of the mainline for the South 344th Street Alternative would require the permanent removal of approximately 10 stalls from the east side of The Commons at Federal Way shopping mall and approximately 20 from the southeast portion of the Walmart property south of S 344th Street.
-The South 344th Street Alternative would also displace on-street parking adjacent to developments along 21st Avenue S, S 341st Place east of 18th Place S, and S 344th Street east of 18th Place S. There would be an abundance of parking stalls remaining at The Commons mall and at Walmart.
-Most developments that may currently use on-street parking along 18th Place S, S 341st Place, and S 344th Street would be acquired as part of the project.

-The South 344th Street Alternative may displace up to five on-street parking spaces on the south side of S 344th Street, east of 18th Place S, that may be currently used to access developments that would not be acquired.
-However, there would be ample space remaining for on-street parking along the south side of S 344th Street and no adverse parking impacts are expected.
+The South 344th Street Alternative would also displace on-street parking adjacent to developments along 21st Avenue S, S 341st Place east of 18th Place S, and S 344th Street east of 18th Place S. There would be an abundance of parking stalls remaining at The Commons mall and at Walmart and, in most cases, developments that may currently use the on-street parking that would be removed would be acquired as part of the project.
+As a result, no adverse impacts are expected.
+The South 344th Street Alternative may displace up to five on-street parking spaces on the south side of S 344th Street east of 18th Place S that are not used by developments that would be acquired.